HOME

 ***=Additional note (thanks to Stephen Nipper for pointing this out) - in the unlikely event that the applicant chose to convert the provisional application into a "regular" application under 37 CFR 1.53(c)(3), instead of following the usual procedure and filing a new utility application claiming the benefit of the provisional, the provisional filing date DOES start the term.
 This is one reason why one should NEVER use that procedure - and the USPTO regulation establishing it specifically says so.
 Nonetheless, there might be some patents out there which are based on converted provisionals, and if so, their term is up to a year shorter than it might otherwise appear.

-Design Patents are valid for a period of 14 years from the date of issue.
+Design Patents granted on applications filed before May 13, 2015, have a term of 14 years, measured from the date of issue.

-Normally, for patents which come under the 20-year-from-filing term, a terminal disclaimer will have little practical effect if the patent with a terminal disclaimer is based on the same parent as the first application - for example, if it is a continuation, continuation in part or divisional of the earlier patent (this will nearly always be the case).
+Normally, for patents filed after June 1995 which have a 20-year-from-filing term, and where the patent with the disclaimer is a "child" of the base patent - for example, if it is a continuation, continuation in part or divisional of the earlier patent (this will nearly always be the case) - a terminal disclaimer will have little practical effect.
 The two patents would have had the same basic expiration date, anyway.

 Note that a terminal disclaimer ties the term of a later-issued patent to the normal term of the earlier-issued patent.
 An earlier-than-normal expiration of the first patent, for example because the owner failed to pay the maintenance fees, does not affect the term of the patent subject to the disclaimer.
 This was affirmed in a 2011 district court case, Hoffman-La Roche Inc. v.
 Orchid Chems. & Pharms.
 Ltd. (D-NJ 2011), and by the Federal Circuit in the Pharmacia v.
 Par Pharmaceutical case (CAFC 2005)